AC-dev16/the-gentle-journal/README.md

 - Navigate to Dashboard - you'll see a personalized greeting
 - Use Quick Entry for rapid logging or click "Detailed Entry" for comprehensive tracking
 - Fill in the form:
   - Location (where you are)
   - Pain Level (0-10 slider)
   - Mood Level (1-10 slider)
   - Sleep Hours (with decimal support)
   - Triggers (optional, max 300 characters)
   - Notes (optional, max 1000 characters)
 - Save your entry

 ### Viewing and Managing Entries

-- Go to "My Entries" from the navigation
+- Go to "My Entries" from the navigation or "View All Entries" found on Recent Entries table on the Dashboard
 - Click any entry card to view full details in a modal
 - Use Edit button to modify an entry
 - Use Delete button for removal (with confirmation dialog)